Yes, we're a little loco · Open Source · MIT License

 Smart Router

 Classifies your query and picks the best adapter automatically.
 No manual switching.
 Just ask your question.
-(This is the part we're building next.)
+Keyword-based now, ML classifier next.

 We're all a little loco here.